 The population of the study comprised all students at Adeyemi Federal University of Education, Ondo.

-Sample And Sampling Techniques
+2.3 Sample and Sampling Techniques

 Simple random sampling technique was used to select 20 students each from the five faculties in Adeyemi Federal University of Education making a total of one hundred (100) respondents for the study.